By Jonathan FitzGordon

 • Work to keep your hips level or parallel to the ground.

-• Do both sides exploring the different feeling that the stretch provides on the different side.
+• Do both sides explore the different feelings that the stretch provides on the different sides.

 Experiential Exercise: Releasing Hands and Knees